Vacov: Administrative division

+Etymology

+The name Vacov is derived from the personal name Vác or Váca (shortened forms of Václav), meaning "Vác's/Váca's (court, property)".

 Geography

 Vacov is located about 23 km northwest of Prachatice and 56 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
 The highest point is the mountain Javorník at 1066 m above sea level.
 The Spůlka Stream flows through the southern part of the municipality.

 History

 The first written mention of Vacov is from 1193.